devowlio/wp-changelog/plugins/real-cookie-banner.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+# 1.10.0 (2021-03-02)

+### chore

+* update german text for privacy settings history dialog title (CU-ev2070)

+### feat

+* allow to customize more texts for content blocker (CU-ev2070)
+* new cookie preset (CU-ev6jyb)

+### fix

+* allow HTML formatting in content blocker accept info text (CU-ev2070)
+* compatibility with Thrive Architect embeds
+* compatibility with Thrive Archtitect Custom HTML block
+* do not allow cookie duration greater than 365 (CU-cpyc46)
+* do not override position:relative for content blocker

 # 1.9.0 (2021-02-24)